By Stefán Bessi

 There is no single best time to visit the Golden Circle.
 Each season offers a different experience.

-• Summer provides long daylight hours and the easiest driving conditions.
+Summer: long daylight hours and the easiest driving conditions

-• Winter offers snowy scenery and the chance to see the Northern Lights.
+Winter: snowy scenery and the chance to see the Northern Lights

 Because the route remains accessible throughout the year, travelers can enjoy the Golden Circle during any season depending on the type of experience they prefer.